Katie Doar

-Katie Doar (born 11 September 2001) is a field hockey player from New Zealand, who plays as a midfielder.
+Katie Doar (born 11 September 2001) is a New Zealand field hockey player, who plays as a midfielder.

 Personal life

 Katie Doar was born and raised in Whangārei.
 She has an elder sister, Madison, who has also represented New Zealand in field hockey.
 Doar attended Kamo Intermediate School and Whangarei Girls' High School before boarding at St Cuthbert's College in Auckland.